 Most email security filters are highly effective at ensuring that spam messages never make it to the inbox.
 However, they’re far less effective at blocking phishing, which has proven to be a more difficult issue to solve.
 Today’s phishing techniques are highly sophisticated, they’re bypassing email security filters, and they’re targeting your clients and employees.

 A well-crafted phishing email is nearly—if not completely—identical to a real email from a known brand.
-Victims click on phishing links from well-known brands like Microsoft and PayPal, believing they’re logging into a trusted account.
+Victims click on phishing links from well-known brands like Microsoft and Facebook, believing they’re logging into a trusted account.
 In some phishing attacks, victims unknowingly give their credentials to cybercriminals.
 In others, victims click a phishing link or attachment that downloads malware or ransomware onto the their computers.

 1. Using legitimate links

 Most email filters scan for known phishing URLs.
 To evade detection, phishers add legitimate links to their phishing emails.
 Many email filters will scan a number of legitimate links and assume the email is clean.
-In recent Microsoft Office 365 phishing emails detected by Vade Secure, the phisher included a legitimate reply-to email address and legitimate links to Microsoft’s community, legal, and privacy webpages.
+In recent Microsoft 365 phishing emails detected by Vade, the phisher included a legitimate reply-to email address and legitimate links to Microsoft’s community, legal, and privacy webpages.
 They also included a link to Microsoft’s contact preferences page, where users can update their preferred communications settings for applications like SharePoint and OneDrive.